jefflesino2-prog/TranslationSia/README.md

 - **Port Already in Use**: Change the port in `main.py` if 8000 is occupied.

 ## Team Members and Contributions
-- Jeff Lesino
+- Jeff Lesino - Coding and Testing
-- Allyson Laleo
+- Allyson Laleo - Debugging and Testing
-- Chrison Yoga
+- Chrison Yoga - Coding and Testing
-- Vic Socyawan
+- Vic Socyawan - Debugging and Presentation
-- Ganayo Pekas
+- Ganayo Pekas - Documentation and Presentation